ros2/ros2_documentation/source/Tutorials/Workspace/Creating-A-Workspace.rst

 Notice the “Branch” drop down list to the left above the directories list.
 When you clone this repo, add the ``-b`` argument followed by the branch that corresponds with your ROS 2 distro.

-In the ``dev_ws/src`` directory, if your distro is Dashing for example, run the command:
+In the ``dev_ws/src`` directory, if your distro is Eloquent for example, run the command:

 .. code-block:: console

-  git clone https://github.com/ros/ros_tutorials.git -b dashing-devel
+  git clone https://github.com/ros/ros_tutorials.git -b eloquent-devel

 Now ``ros_tutorials`` is cloned in your workspace.
 If you view the contents of ``dev_ws/src`` now, you will see the new ``ros_tutorials`` directory.